usnistgov/metaschema-xslt/README.md

 - [x] `CODE_OF_CONDUCT.md`
 - [x] this file (see outline/requirements at end)

+## License

+See the [project license](LICENSE.md) in this repository.

+This project is placed into the worldwide public domain.

 ## Software description

 Metaschema-XSLT is an XSLT-based implementation of the NIST (ITL/CSD) [Metaschema data modeling framework](https://github.com/usnistgov/metaschema).